algolia-demo-nba/algolia-demo-nba.github.io/README.md

 Algolia's products are very easy to use and can play a crucial part to any application.
 Throughout the entire development process, the documentation as well as the online support community are both wonderful resources.

+This application can be viewed directly here: algolia-demo-nba.github.io

 ## Get started